Robert Bryce (writer): Other works

-Writing on the Energy Industry and Species Protection
+Writing on the energy industry and species protection

-Bryce has written frequently about the in-feasibility of the United States becoming energy independent.
+Bryce has written frequently about what he considers the infeasibility of the United States becoming energy independent.

-In March 2009, he testified before the Senate Committee on Energy and Natural Resources to discuss the limits inherent in renewable energy, saying "no matter how you do the calculations, renewable energy by itself, can not, will not, be able to replace hydrocarbons over the next two to three decades, and that's a conservative estimate".
+In March 2009, he testified before the Senate Committee on Energy and Natural Resources, saying "no matter how you do the calculations, renewable energy by itself, can not, will not, be able to replace hydrocarbons over the next two to three decades, and that's a conservative estimate".

-In an opinion piece in the Wall Street Journal in March 2009 he denounced the energy policies of former United States President George W. Bush and the current president Barack Obama, claiming their rush for renewable energy will not be sufficient to cover the country's future energy needs.
+In an opinion piece the The Wall Street Journal in March 2009 he denounced the energy policies of former United States President George W. Bush and then-president Barack Obama, claiming their rush for renewable energy will not be sufficient to cover the country's future energy needs.